Datoneguy246/GridGameJS/README.md

 ## How to use it?
 The documentation for custom functions/variables is on the website.
-The site isn't live yet (but it works!).
-If you wish to try this out, you can download the repository and run the code in your browser.
+The site is live at: https://datoneguy246.github.io/GridGameJS/.